eresearchqut/ontvisc/README.md

 ## Running the pipeline

-- Download the pipeline:
+- Run the command:
   ```
   nextflow run maelyg/ontvisc -profile {singularity, docker} --samplesheet index.csv
   ```
-  The first time the command runs, it will download the pipeline and save it into your assets.
+  The first time the command runs, it will download the pipeline into your assets.

   The source code can also be downloaded directly from GitHub using the git command:
   ```